 July and August.

-The plants on this page were photographed in various parts of mainland Europe.
+The plants shown on this page were photographed in various parts of mainland Europe.

 The Plant List

 Buttler, Davies (1991) Field Guide to the Orchids of Britain and Europe: The Crowood Press

 Pierre Delforge (2005) Orchids of Europe, North Africa and the Middle East; A&C Black

 If you found this information helpful, we are sure you would also like books on the Wild Orchids of Wales, of The Burren, and of the Algarve.
 Author-signed copies are available here...